 On my flight, I remember the pilot saying through the loudspeaker, "Ladies & Gentlemen.....uuuuuuuuummmmmm.....if you look to the left of the aircraft.....uuuuuummmmm.....that's Lake Erie...."

 It was then that it occurred to me that I didn't know where the fuck I was going to be in a day, much less a week, a month, or a year!
-Sure, it sounds exciting and romantic, and all of that crap....but when it's right in front of you face like a burning jungle, it's more than a little bit daunting and pretty fucking scary!
+Sure, it sounds exciting and romantic, and all of that crap....but when it's right in front of your face like a burning jungle, it's more than a little bit daunting and pretty fucking scary!

 "Hi....my friend Al should have left some keys in the desk for me.....??????"

-The old hag behind the desk squinted, took a look at me, pulled the desk drawer out, gave it a way-too-quick once-over, and dismissed me with, "I'm sorry....there's nothing here!"
+The hag behind the desk squinted, took a look at me, pulled the desk drawer out, gave it a way-too-quick once-over, and dismissed me with, "I'm sorry....there's nothing here!"

 Stunned, I asked, "Are you SURE?
 Can you please look AGAIN?"